- University of Colorado, Denver

 - American Board of Anesthesiology

 Before starting medical school, Dr. Seeley joined the Navy and flew helicopters for six years.
 He served his last aviation tour as a flight instructor in Pensacola, Florida, before returning home to Denver for medical school.
 Dr. Seeley completed his Doctor of Medicine in 1987.
-Following an internship at the Naval Hospital Pensacola, Dr. Seeley served as a Navy flight surgeon and Senior Medical Officer at the Naval Air Station in Lemoore, California.
+Following an internship at the Naval Hospital Pensacola, he served as a Navy flight surgeon and Senior Medical Officer at the Naval Air Station in Lemoore, California.

 After leaving the Navy, Dr Seeley worked as an anesthesiologist in Durango, California, before moving to Georgia.
 Dr. Seeley is certified by the American Board of Anesthesiology.